 weakness and muscle wasting

-Many people with arthritis find complementary and alternative therapies helpful.
-They do not cure arthritis, but they may help to ease symptoms.
+Many people find complementary and alternative therapies helpful.
+Firstly they do not cure arthritis, but they may help to ease symptoms.
 Complementary therapies are often used alongside conventional treatment.

 There are dozens of complementary and alternative therapies.
-Our physiotherapists and chiropractors may use a variety of different manual techniques, including:
+For example our physiotherapists and chiropractors may use a variety of different manual techniques, including:

 technologies such as ultrasound, laser or interferential treatment